-LAI is defined as the one-sided green leaf area per unit ground area in broadleaf canopies and as one-half the total needle surface area per unit ground area in coniferous canopies.
-The FPAR is the fraction of photosynthetically active radiation (400-700 nm) that is absorbed by the canopy (Myneni, 2015).
-Gross primary productivity and net photosynthesis estimations are based on the light use efficiency (LUE) concept (Monteith, 1972) using satellite-derived FPAR (from MOD15) and independent estimates of PAR, besides other types of ancillary data.
+ficiency (LUE) concept (Monteith, 1972) using satellitederived FPAR (from MOD15) and independent estimates of PAR, besides other types of ancillary data.
 These are highly aggregated variables that have gone through several modelling steps already.
 Detailed information on the model and information sources used can be found in Running and Zhao (2015).

-4. Description of the forest sites
+3 Description of the forest sites

 The most northern site is Hyytiälä in Finland with a boreal climate, while the most southern sites are Le Bray in France and Collelongo in Italy with an oceanic and Mediterranean montane climate, respectively.
-All other sites represent temperate climatic conditions ranging however, from oceanic (Belgium, Denmark), temperate (France, Germany) to sub-continental (Czech Republic).
-Unfortunately, sites representing more continental and (east)-Mediterranean forests from southern and south-eastern Europe are missing.
+All other sites represent temperate climatic conditions ranging, however, from oceanic